diamondio/better-queue/README.md

 - `maxTimeout` - Number of milliseconds before a task is considered timed out.
 Defaults to `Infinity`.
 - `afterProcessDelay` - Number of milliseconds to delay before processing the next batch of items.
 Defaults to `1`.
 - `maxRetries` - Maximum number of attempts to retry on a failed task.
 Defaults to `0`.
+- `retryDelay` - Number of milliseconds before retrying.
+Defaults to `0`.
 - `storeMaxRetries` - Maximum number of attempts before giving up on the store.
 Defaults to `Infinity`.
 - `storeRetryTimeout` - Number of milliseconds to delay before trying to connect to the store again.
 Defaults to `1000`.
 - `preconditionRetryTimeout` - Number of milliseconds to delay before checking the precondition function again.
 Defaults to `1000`.